Skip to main content

 Score

-Scores show which vector results matched the visitor question and help you tune the threshold.
+Scores show which vector results matched the visitor question and help you tune the minimum match.

 Embedding Models